Quantum advantage in training binary neural networks: Quantum binary neurons

-\textbf{The basic operations in a QBN}: in order to find a quantum circuit implementation of a QBN, we reduce the operations $U_{\tt XNOR}$ and $U_{\tt bit+}$ to quantum gates.
+The reversible logical gates in Figure \ref{revCBN}, with inputs $x_i$ and outputs $y_i$ can be implemented as quantum unitaries $U=\sum_i |y_i\>\<x_i|$.
+This defines a quantum binary neuron (QBN).
+In order to find a quantum circuit implementation of a QBN, we decompose the operations $U_{\tt XNOR}$ and $U_{\tt bit+}$ into elementary quantum gates.

-The multiplication operation can be achieved by combining a NOT gate on each input $|a_i \>$, controlled by the state of the corresponding weight $|w_i\>$, $i\in \{ 1, 2 \}$ (see Fig.~\ref{fig:QBN}).
+The multiplication of the input and weight can be achieved by a controlled NOT (CNOT) gate on each input $|a_i \>$, controlled by the state of the corresponding weight $|w_i\>$ (see Figure \ref{fig:QBN}).

-It can be easily seen from the truth table of the $\tt XNOR$ and CNOT gate that the operations indeed coincide, if the following change of basis is made: we shift the bits as $1 \rightarrow 0$ and $0 \rightarrow 1$.
-The gate $U_{\tt bit+}$ is realized by the Toffoli gate \cite{barenco1995elementary} on the three input qubits.
+It can be easily seen from the truth table of the $\tt XNOR$ and CNOT gate that the operations indeed coincide.
+The gate $U_{\tt bit+}$ is realized by the Toffoli gate \cite{barenco1995elementary} on the ancilla, where the states $|s_1\>$ and $|s_2\>$ act as control systems.